5 days/4 nights

 This 300-mile round trip starts in San Diego, CA near the US/Mexico border and returns north at the Otay Mesa or Tecate border crossing.

 Embark on an easy trip just south of Ensenada, where pavement and off-roading combine to create a unique experience.
-Our first stop is Ensenada, where we'll indulge in authentic Mexican tacos and explore the local fish market and marina area.
-As we continue south, we'll pass through small towns and wineries, enjoying scenic views along the way.
+Our first stop is Ensenada, where we’ll indulge in authentic Mexican tacos and explore the local fish market and marina area.
+As we continue south, we’ll pass through small towns and wineries, enjoying scenic views along the way.
+Optional wine tasting stop on way south.

 Daily activity options at this location are beautiful coastal hikes, kayaking, fishing from shore or hire local panga captain.
-Boat launch ramp on property.
+Boat launch ramp nearby.
 Bring your own fishing gear, kayak or mountain bike.
 One day we will go to a super-secret private beach for beach combing and fun in the sun.
 No one will be there but us!
 It’s a great place to escape the heat of the day.
 There are plenty of off-road exploring options up and down the Pacific coast.
 The off-roaders in our group may want to join us on the Baja 500 course and do a loop to get a cold drink then return to camp – always a blast!

 On the last night of our trip, we have the option of staying where we are at or camping near La Bufadora.
 La Bufadora is the second largest blowhole in the world.
 We can also decide as a group on the hot springs soak nearby.